akshiv/phys408FourierOptics/LabNoteBook.md

 Therefore there is about 3.46 pixels/mm

-From this we can assume that on the screen there is  12.28 mm/peak using the magnification we found beforewe can determine that at the wire mesh this coresponds to
+From this we can assume that on the screen there is  12.28 mm/peak using the magnification we found before, we can determine that at the wire mesh this corresponds to a distance of

 8. What wire spacing do these spatial frequencies correspond to?